SAP-samples/teched2022-DA261/exercises/database_explorer/ex2/README.md

     *Note that the input parameter is not referenced.*

-6. Database objects can also be found using *Object Search*.
+6. Database objects can also be found using **Object Search**.
 The below search looks for any objects that use FLIGHTRESERVATION in their definitions in the HDI connection.

     ![](images/ObjectSearch.png)

     A found object can be double clicked on to open its properties page.

     ![](images/OpenInDatabaseBrowser.png)

+    It is also possible to reveal the item ii the Catalog Browser after selecting **Display in Database Browser**.

 7. Database diagnostic files can also be viewed or downloaded.